menu icon

 Instructions

-• Row 1: Using the buff yarn color, ch x41 and then turn.
+• Using the lace yarn color, ch x41 and then turn.

-• Row 2: In the second chain from the hook, make a hdc.
-Continue to make hdc for the rest of the row.
-(40) At the end of the row, ch x1 and turn.
-(The ch is a turning ch, you will be making these every row but do not work in them!)
+• Row 1: In the second chain from the hook, make a hdc.
+Continue to make hdc for the rest of the row (40).
+At the end of the row, ch x1 and turn.

 • Use more or less rows depending on the size of the hat you are trying to achieve.

-• Before fastening off the yarn you want to fold the rectangle in half and then sew it shut.
+• Before fastening off the yarn you want to fold the rectangle in half and then sew it (or crochet it) shut.

-• After the side of the hat has been sewn shut, take the yarn and cinch the top of the hat shut.
+• After the side of the hat has been sewn shut, take the yarn and cinch the top of the hat to close.
 Fasten off and weave in the end.

 Brim Decorations: